ava-labs/subnet-evm/x/warp/README.md

 6. Aggregate the BLS Public Keys of the claimed signers into an aggregated BLS Public Key
 7. Validate the aggregate signature matches the claimed aggregate BLS Public Key

-This means that if Subnet B has 10 validators, then C-Chain to Subnet communication only requires a threshold of those 10 validators rather than the entire Primary Network.
+This means that if Subnet B has 10 equally weighted validators, then C-Chain to Subnet communication only requires a threshold of stake from those 10 validators rather than a threshold of the stake of the Primary Network.

 Since the security of Subnet B depends on the validators of Subnet B already, changing the requirements of verifying the message from verifying a signature from the entire Primary Network to only Subnet B's validator set does not change the security of Subnet B!